Version: 1.0.78

 applanga pushtarget

 For cases where you need to pull the source language changes from the dashboard into your source file you can use the pullsource command.
-It behaves the same as a pull but only pulls source files.
+It behaves the same as pull, but only pulls source files.
 Please be aware that local changes that are not yet pushed to Applanga will be overwritten.

 applanga pullsource